oncework/codeexpander/docs/en/views/introduce/features.md

 ---
-title: This page introduces the basic functions of the software.
+title: Features
 date: 2020-01-11
 ---

-# Features

-### Work faster and smarter
+## Work faster and smarter

 > Use `CodeExpander’s` powerful snippets and abbreviations to streamline and speed all you type.Create powerful snippets to save you time so that all you type is a short abbreviation, and `CodeExpander` does the rest of the typing for you.

 - Expand your snippets in `any application` from single lines to whole paragraphs
 - Search and expand `snippets`, `abbreviations`, and `suggestions` inline as you type

-### Streamline code & data
+## Streamline code & data

 > `CodeExpander` has many features to help you sling code, create scripts, craft HTML and CSS, and satisfy the geek in all of us.